 The change is applied immediately.
-Note that when adding a new domain, there might be a short delay before it becomes available.
+Note that when adding a new domain, there might be a short delay before it becomes active.

-Most users choose to register a domain with a “.com” extension (known as a TLD).
+Most users choose to register a domain with a “.com” extension (domain “extensions” are known as TLDs).
 You can register domains with any of the following extensions through your WordPress.com account (find out more about private registration here).
-Prices listed are per domain, per year.

 Important Notes Before Upgrading